manishraj34/CS-Fundamental/hr.md

 **(told about u,technical skills and projects and internships)**

 #### told about u (Name,place,higest education):-
+- Good morning sir/mam,
+- Thank u for the oppertunity to introduce myself.
-- Good morning sir, I am Om Prakash Pattjoshi, I am from Kalahandi,odisha.I stated my education in s.s.v.m Dharmagarh. then i shift my higher education in vikash recidential collage Bh.patana.
-Now i am Pursuing my B.tech In GIET University gunupur.
-In the domain of CSE.
+-  My name is Manish Raj Panigrahi, I am from Kalahandi,odisha.
+Currently i am Pursuing my B.tech degree In GIET University gunupur In the domain of ECE.I completed my intermediate at Vikas Residensial college and matriculation at s.s.v.m Brajavihar.

 #### Technical skills:-
+- I have a deep intrest in web development.
+I have made 3 froentend Project using Javascript,Reactjs,nodejs and stripe and database like firebase and Familiarity with code versioning tools like Git and GitHub.
+Apart from that i also worked as Content createor internship with Silverlabs Private Limited company in my 5th semester.
-- I am quite good in java Programing language.and and web Development.
+- I am having basic knowledge on java Programing language,OOPs and Data Structure Algorithms.

-- I have Worked on Front-end technologies(HTML5, CSS3, BootStraps5, Sass, JavaScriptES6, material UI, and other JS Libraries like React.js),
-Back-end technologies(Node,Express.js)Database(MongoDB), Familiarity with code versioning tools ( Git, GitHub) and UI UX design (Figma, Adobe Photoshop) for almost a year and had done several projects.

-Secured Winners at Web of War.
-The Event was Organised by GIET University in a Tech-fest in March 2022.

-Strong knowledge of OOPs, Operating Systems, DBMS, Computer Networks, and Software Engineering, java, and Data Structure Algorithm with hands-on experience in web development tools

-#### projects
+#### strength
-- I create several Project in web development .My meajor are Project include  -,-,_ using MERN stack.
+- my greatest strength is adaptability and flixiability.
+I can adaptable and flexible to any situation at any time.

 #### Hobbies
-- When I am not working I usually spend my time listening to the podcast & learning is constant.
+- When I am not working I usually spend my time by listening music.(bolloywood song i prefer, Arijit sing, Arman Mallik)

 ---